puniverse/comsat/docs/index.md

 Web Actors are [Quasar actors](http://puniverse.github.io/quasar/manual/actors.html) that receive and respond to messages from web clients.
 Web actors support HTTP, WebSocket and SSE (Server-Sent Events) messages, and are a convenient, efficient, and natural method for implementing the backend for interactive web applications.

 WebActors are reployed on a web server.
-Currently, they can be deployed in any JavaEE 7 servlet container and through a [Netty](http://netty.io/) handler, but we are working on supporting deployment on top of [Undertow](http://undertow.io/) as well.
+Currently, they can be deployed in any JavaEE 7 servlet container and as a [Netty](http://netty.io/) handler, but we are working on supporting deployment on top of [Undertow](http://undertow.io/) as well.

 ### Netty deployment

 Deploying web actors on top of Netty is as easy as inserting one of two Netty handlers in your pipeline: either `AutoWebActorHandler` or `WebActorHandler`.

-The way individual actors are assigned to individual HTTP exchanges is represented by the `WebActorHandler.ActorContext` interface which provides methods for session validity check, invalidation, locking, arbitrary data attachment and of course a getter returning a the web actor.
+The way individual actors are assigned to individual HTTP exchanges is represented by the `WebActorHandler.ActorContext` interface which provides methods for validity check, invalidation, locking, arbitrary data attachment and of course a getter returning a the web actor.

-`WebActorHandler` delegates session lookup (or creation) to a developer-supplied `ActorContextProvider` based on a channel's `ChannelHandlerContext` and `FullHttpRequest`, so a `ActorContextProvider` instance is the only required construction argument for it; here's an example server setup using `WebActorHandler` and delegating all exchanges to a single actor (have a look at `comsat-actors-netty` tests for more insight):
+`WebActorHandler` delegates context lookup (or creation) to a developer-supplied `ActorContextProvider` based on a channel's `ChannelHandlerContext` and `FullHttpRequest`, so a `ActorContextProvider` instance is the only required construction argument for it; here's an example server setup using `WebActorHandler` and delegating all exchanges to a single actor (have a look at `comsat-actors-netty`'s' tests for more insight):

 ~~~ java
 final MyWebActor actor = new MyWebActor();
 actor.spawn();
 // ...
 final NioEventLoopGroup bossGroup = new NioEventLoopGroup(1);
 final NioEventLoopGroup workerGroup = new NioEventLoopGroup();
 final ServerBootstrap b = new ServerBootstrap();